 Government officials and street artists collaborating?
 You don’t see that very often but that's exactly what happened in Mexican district of Palmitas in Pachuca, Mexico, where local representatives asked a group of street artists to paint over twenty-thousands square meters of façade and create a huge public art masterpiece.
 This massive street artwork wraps itself around the district covering the exteriors of the Palmitas houses while changing the surrounding of the monotonous Mexican district into a vibrant explosion of colors.

-Living Inside of a Macro Mural, this public art project has affected over 1800 people and over 400 families living in Palamitas district in Mexico.
+Ever wonder how it would feel like to live inside of a mural?
+Just ask the people of Palamitas in Pachuca, Mexico that currently reside in a giant street artwork.
+According to StreetArtNews, this public art project has affected over 1800 people and over 400 families living in Palamitas district in Mexico.
 This public art project aimed to create the felling of togetherness in the local community and also to reduce youth violence.
 The involvement of the community was both Germen Crew’s and Mexican officials priority which is why most of Palamitas inhabitants were directly involved in the creation of the mural.
 Numerous hours of work and cans of paint were spent but the district finally looks like a fascinating street art masterpiece.

 A street art group Germen Crew is an organization from Mexico that develops alternative forms of communication such as graffiti, murals, social research and documentation.
 For over 13 years the organization creates public art and reinvents public spaces in order to strengthen the identity of the Mexican citizens, its history and cultural practices and establish Mexico as a street art capital of the world.
 Their name Germen Crew, literary translates to "germ crew" and it was chosen to emphasize the deep social and personal effects of their work as they hope to "germinate" in others and change the way they think and feel about street art.